Mark (designation): United Kingdom

 In British military practice, Mark ("Mk") designations were given in Roman numerals (replaced by Arabic numerals in 1944) to reflect variants of or production changes to service weaponry, either on their own or as part of numerical ("No.") designations; in the Lee-Enfield rifle series for example, the SMLE rifles were produced to Mk I, Mk III, and Mk V specification (with the latter two later gaining a numerical designation of "No. 1 Mk III/Mk V Rifle"), while the No .4 rifles were produced to No. 4 Mk I and No. 4 Mk 2 specification.
 Variations or production changes could be further denoted with an asterix as with the SMLE Mk III* (later "No. 1 Mk III*") and No. 4 Mk I*.
-The British military switched to Land Service or "L" number ("LXA1/A2/A3/etc.") designations in 1954, but items such as the No. 8 Mk 1 0.22in Rifle, No. 80 Mk 1 White Phosphorus Smoke Hand Grenade, No. 1 Mk 3 6 Inch Beehive Demolition Charge, and No. 14 Mk 1 11 lb Hayrick Demolition Charge continued to be referred to by their numerical designations until replacement.
+The British Army switched to Land Service number designations ("LXA1/A2/A3/etc.") in 1954, but legacy items (Note: Including but not limited to the No. 4 Rifle, the various Sten machine carbines, the original .303 versions of the Bren gun, the No. 5 Mk 1 Bayonet, the No. 8 Mk 1 0.22in Rifle, the No. 36M Mk 1 HE Hand Grenade, the No. 80 Mk 1 White Phosphorus Smoke Hand Grenade, the No. 1 6 Inch Beehive Demolition Charge, the No. 14 Mk 1 11 lb Hayrick Demolition Charge, the No. 1 Mk 3 Pyrotechnic Pistol Signal Kit, and the No. 94 Anti-Tank Grenade.) continued to be referred to by their Mk designations until their replacement by newer equipment.
+To this day, there are stores using an Mk designation that are still in service such as the No. 1 Mk 4 Protective Suit.

 British railway coaching stock has been referred to using Arabic numeral marks following the introduction of the British Railways Mark 1 in 1951, with further designs being referred to as the Mark 2 (introduced in 1964), the Mark 3 (introduced in 1975), and the Mark 4 (introduced in 1989).
 The Mark 5 designation was initially intended for coaches belonging to the 1990 InterCity 250 project, but this was cancelled in 1992; the designation was later applied to CAF-built coaches used on the Caledonian Sleeper service since 2019, replacing earlier Mark 2 and Mark 3 coaches, while coaches built by the same manufacturer for TransPennine Express are referred to as the Mark 5A.